dirkjbreeuwer/ossu-cs-curriculum/core-programming/course-how-to-code-simple-data-ubc/notes/06-binary-search-trees.md

 ;; - (make-node Number String BST BST)  ; A node with a key, value, left and right child

 ;; Interpretation:
-;; - 'empty' represents an empty BST
+;; - false represents an empty BST
 ;; - `key` is the unique identifier for the node
 ;; - `value` is the value associated with the key
 ;; - `left` represents the left child (a BST)